Pattinathar: 10th century Pattinathar

-The 10th century AD Pattinathar was a poet whose five works are included in the sacred Shaivite canon.
+Pattinathar of the 10th century AD was a poet whose five works are included in the sacred Shaivite canon.
 Tirumurai.

 Statues of 14th century Pattinathar and his contemporary Pattirakiriyar, at a temple in Rameswaram, Tamil Nadu.

 14th century Pattinathar

 He was born in the port-town Kaveripoompattinam to a wealthy mercantile family, who himself was a merchant before giving up his materialistic way of life.
 He became the guru and contemporary of another ascetic philosopher, Pattirakiriyar.
 Pattirakiriyar was a king of Kongu Nadu before becoming a religious mendicant under Pattinathar.

 Search for divinity

 Pattinathar's son was a divine child.
 He grew up and followed in his father's (Pattinathar's) footsteps.
 Once the father sent him on a ship with a good lot of merchandise and when he came he just brought back sacks full of paddy husks.
 The father was angry and locked him up in a room and after going to the harbor, threw the husks out.
 He was surprised to see they were all gold; every dried piece of the husk turned out to be gold dust and also had precious gems in the sack.
 He hurried home to see his son.
 He was not in the locked room.
 His wife gave him a small box the son had given before he disappeared.
 In it was a palm-leaf manuscript and a needle without an eyelet.
 On the script were the following words (in English for understanding):

-"Not even an eyeless needle will accompany you in the final journey of life."
+"Not even an earless needle will accompany you in the final journey of life."